leggedrobotics/raisimLib/README.md

 Please install/save everything locally to prevent any conflicts with other libraries.
 We will assume that you have a single workspace where you save all repos related to raisim.
 Here we introduce two variables

-- WORKSPACE: workspace where you clone your git repos
+- WORKSPACE: workspace where you clone your git repos (e.g., ~/raisim_workspace)
-- LOCAL_BUILD: build directory where you install exported cmake libraries
+- LOCAL_BUILD: build directory where you install exported cmake libraries (e.g., ~/raisim_build)

 ### Dependencies
 raisim depends on the two open-source libraries